thanh-cnguyen/ai_lang_master/README.md

 ## Usage
 Chat with the AI
-Once the app is running, you can interact with the chatbot by typing or speaking.
+Once the app runs, you can interact with the chatbot by typing or speaking.
 It will provide contextual responses based on your input.

 ## Real-Time Feedback
 The AI offers grammatical corrections and vocabulary suggestions to help you learn more effectively during the conversation.